 A great deal of legend and myths surround the story of tea's origin.
-According to one such legend, it is believed that tea was first discovered by Chinese emperor named Shen Nung in 2737 BCE, after a leaf accidentally blew into his bowl of hot water.
+According to one such legend, it is believed that tea was first discovered by a Chinese emperor named Shen Nung in 2737 BCE, after a leaf accidentally blew into his bowl of hot water.
 This led to a change in the water's color and gave it a refreshing and aromatic punch.
 From then onwards, the emperor wanted to drink nothing but tea.
-This is how tea came into being.
+This is how tea found its place in the world.

 The first time tea found its place in Chinese manuscripts and documents was 4,700 years ago.
 Tea was actually originated in China and has now found its place in different regions like India, Sri Lanka, Japan, Africa and others.